lambdao-dev/lambdao-dev.github.io/_posts/2024-09-15-GitAbsorbforgreatHygiene.md

 The second point is the crux of the issue.
 Development can be a messy process; it is easy to organize the commits in a logical way in hindsight, but not while we are still barely trying to make sense of everything.
 Memories are actually a living process; they are always re-evaluated according to the narratives that the present self has chosen as definition.
-That is the approach that Git takes with history.
+That is the approach that git takes with history.

 ## Mapping unknown territories